Joedang/dotfiles/neatlines.md

-# This is a little gallery of neat one-liners I've done.
+# A little gallery of neat one-liners and helpful reminders

+## Get information about CLI tools
+* man -- brief manual pages
+* info -- long-winded and explanations
+* apropos -- man pages with matchning keywords

 ## Get the number of pages in all the PDFs in the CWD: